How to Pass the Massachusetts Foster Home Inspection in a Pre-1978 House

 What does the DCF social worker actually look for during the physical inspection?

 The social worker works from DCF's SAFE HOME checklist, which covers all of the items in the table above.
 They're looking at physical safety conditions — not cleanliness or decor.
-A well-maintained 1920s home that has a lead certificate, working smoke and CO detectors, locked medication storage, and proper egress windows will pass.
+A well-maintained 1920s home with the applicable lead-compliance letter for a child-under-six placement, working smoke and CO detectors, locked medication storage, and proper egress can meet the standards.
 The social worker is not evaluating the aesthetics of your home — they're confirming that specific safety requirements are met.

 Most Massachusetts foster care applicants own older homes.
 The Lead Law is manageable when you address it in advance.
 The complete home inspection checklist is checkable in an afternoon if you know what to look for.
 Get the lead process started first — everything else can run in parallel.